DeFihub-Finance/shared/README.md

 # @defihub/shared

-Shared assets between the defihub ecosystem
+Shared assets between the DeFihub ecosystem, including constants, token data, types and more.